kingbloopy/maggie_mcdonald/README.md

 # Maggie McDonald Portfolio

-Hello, and thanks for checking out my personal portfolio!
+Hello, and thank you for checking out my personal portfolio!
 <br>

 I am from Santa Barbara, California and have always been a So-Cal girl, although my desire to travel always keeps me moving and exploring new places around the world.
 I love to be outdoors or in nature when I can, and enjoy doing athletic activities outside.
 Some of these activities include hiking, biking, running, climbing, volleyball, and more!
 Besides being outside, I have always had a creative side that includes many hobbies as well.
 Some of these hobbies that I enjoy are drawing, painting, photography, designing, graphic design / art, pottery, playing guitar, and making music.
 I actually self-taught myself how to play the guitar and ukulele during the Covid Pandemic and recently got a new electric guitar that I am excited to learn how to play better!
 Lastly, and most importantly, I am a big time cat lover and have a little Siamese kitty named Mishka.
 She is the best cat ever :)